erykjj/BRiSA/README.md

 - Save button downloads the plan with progress embedded, allowing the user to replace their previous copy.
 - Clear button resets all checkbox progress.
 - Auto-scrolls to the last checked day when reopened.
+- Print-friendly: checkboxes and links render cleanly when printed.

 ### Exports